pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

 also exist; these tools use a collection of path hacks and overrides of known sources of platform-specific details (like `distutils`) to provide a cross-compilation environment.
-However, these solutions tend to be somewhat fragile as aren't first-class citizens of the Python ecosystem.
+However, these solutions tend to be somewhat fragile as they aren't first-class citizens of the Python ecosystem.